 Standing firm in this united faith, we invite you to come together as the body of Christ and hold our country, our world, and one another in prayer.
 In addition to the words below penned by Rev. Chris Henry, we offer videos of recent prayers lifted up by our pastors:

 - Sunday Prayers of the People, January 17, 2021 - Rev. Brian Shivers

 - Thursday Evening Prayer, January 14, 2021 - Rev. Mike Samson

 - Sunday Prayers of the People, January 10, 2021 - Rev. Karen Lang

 Recorded on Monday, November 2

-In prayer for our country and our world on the eve of this 2020 election, we come together as the body of Christ.
-As is our tradition at Second, we faithfully turn to God in prayer and stand firm in our united faith as followers of Jesus Christ.
-Led by our pastors offering Prayers of the People – for peace, for compassion, and for healing – we will hold our country, this election, and one another in prayer.
+In prayer for our country and our world on the eve of the 2020 election, we came together as the body of Christ.
+As is our tradition at Second, we faithfully turned to God in prayer and stood firm in our united faith as followers of Jesus Christ.

 Prayers of the People

 Recorded Election Day, Tuesday, November 3

 Holding prayer in spirit and in unity, the pastoral staff of Second offered virtual prayers throughout Election Day to anchor and to guide us.
 The prayer videos – ten in all – continue to steady and sustain us as followers of Jesus Christ.